philc/book-notes/business/paul graham essays.md

 ## What you'll wish you'd known (in high school) (Jan 2005)

 * On the question "what do you want to do with your life"
   * "Adults ask this mainly as a conversation starter.
-They want to know aht sort of person you are, and this question is just to get you talking.
-They ask it the way you might poke a hermit crab in a tide pool, to see what it does." (so good)
+They want to know what sort of person you are, and this question is just to get you talking.
+They ask it the way you might poke a hermit crab in a tide pool, to see what it does."
 * The theory of genius vs. hard work
   * "I'm not saying that there's no such thing as genius.
 But if you're trying to choose between two theories and one gives you an excuse for being lazy, the other one is probably right."